sharad-patil24/connectedhomeip/examples/thermostat/efr32/README.md

 ## Introduction

-The EFR32 light switch example provides a baseline demonstration of a on-off light switch device, built using CHIP and the Silicon Labs gecko SDK.
-It can be controlled by a Chip controller over Openthread network.
+The EFR32 thermostat example provides a baseline demonstration of a thermostat device, built using Matter and the Silicon Labs gecko SDK.
+It can be controlled by a Matter controller over OpenThread network.

-The EFR32 device can be commissioned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the Rendez-vous procedure.
+The EFR32 device can be commissioned over Bluetooth Low Energy where the device and the Matter controller will exchange security information with the Rendez-vous procedure.
 Thread Network credentials are then provided to the EFR32 device which will then join the network.

 The LCD on the Silabs WSTK shows a QR Code containing the needed commissioning information for the BLE connection and starting the Rendez-vous procedure.

-The light switch example is intended to serve both as a means to explore the workings of CHIP as well as a template for creating real products based on the Silicon Labs platform.
+The thermostat example is intended to serve both as a means to explore the workings of Matter as well as a template for creating real products based on the Silicon Labs platform.

 <a name="building"></a>